 In my short time of attempting any form of bird photography I have found it incredibly frustrating.
-With that in mind I thought I would explore the art of the possible and find out a few tips and tricks on how to photograph birds.
+With that in mind I thought I would explore the art of the possible and find out a few tips bird photography tips to share.
 Now, after doing some research I realised that it only gets less frustrating once you come to terms with the fact that patience is a virtue!
 So this leads me to my first piece of advice for the day…

 Patience, patience, patience

 I cannot reiterate it enough!
 Mike Sutherland explained it perfectly in his blog about his ‘Search for Paradise‘.
 For Mike, his paradise was in the shape of a bird, not any bird and not anywhere, this bird is the paradise flycatcher and the place was on its nest!
 Not a small ask but one that Mike has spent years, months and days dreaming of and trying to capture.
 After finding the nest and spending countless hours in the heat in a full camouflage suit, it was not his time and he eventually gave up the hunt.
-Now, there are many rangers that are just as desperate to get this shot and David Dampier is one of them As Mike left the sight, David snuck into position and after an hour or so he managed to capture some great images!
+Now, there are many rangers that are just as desperate to get this shot and David Dampier is one of them.
+As Mike left the sight, David snuck into position and after an hour or so he managed to capture some great images!
 Better luck next time Mike!
+So patience I thought would be a good start to my bird photography tips.

 Be prepared to fail